AbeHiroto/AbeHiroto/README.md

 ## 🌱 Currently Learning

-- Supabase integration for backend of my homepage
+- Supabase integration for the backend of my homepage
 - Joining OSS!!!!!

 ## 📫